HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 We are going to use an open-sounce implementation of a-star, which is an effecient way of finding the best path between points.

+### Install A-Star

+We are going to use a package for the a-star implementation.
+You could, of course, implement your own as well.

 In the command prompt, navigate to the project's directory and run:

 ```
 npm install a-star
 ```

+### Create an API for Pathing

-Add the following method to `Grid.ts`:
+Add a `calcPath` method to `Grid.ts`:

 ```typescript
 const aStar = require('a-star');